eiso/awesome-data-science/README.md

 # Awesome Data Science

-_The below list is by no means an exhaustive list of data science, it is a set of my personal book marks of interesting reads, primarily related to neural networks.
+_The below list is by no means an exhaustive list of data science, it is a set of my personal bookmarks of interesting reads, primarily related to neural networks.
 It also is heavily skewed towards resources that are useful for [source{d}](http://sourced.tech)_

 #### Online books